Computer Aided Drafting (CADT)

 Introduction to hardware and software including operating systems, word processing, spreadsheets, desktop publishing and presentation software.

-Basic principles of computer aided design through the development of practical drawing problems using a computer.
-One one-hour lecture and two one and one-half laboratories per week.
+Basic principles of computer-aided design through the development of practical drawing problems using a computer.

 Fees: Yes.